Things to Do at Caudan Waterfront

 Tickets & Pricing

-Free entry to the waterfront complex; Individual attractions like Blue Penny Museum charge separate admission (around 200-300 MUR for adults)
+Free to enter and walk around.
+Individual attractions like the Blue Penny Museum charge separate admission (around 200 MUR for adults).
+Casino entry is free but has age and dress requirements

 Best Time to Visit